Road Trip: Tampa to Boca Raton

 A stroll before sundown — and the sunsets here are truly incredible — might lead you to Pier 60, a vibrant tourist hub where you’ll find musicians and circus performers entertaining the crowds.

-When you’re ready to continue the road trip, loop south on state Road 699 (locally known as Gulf Boulevard).
+When you’re ready to continue your trip, loop south on state Road 699 (locally known as Gulf Boulevard).
 You'll drive by some of the area’s most stunning stretches of sand, including Treasure Island, St. Pete Beach and Pass-a-Grille Beach.

 Lake Kissimmee State Park